-- 1. Public transport must be integrated (ticketing, operations, infrastructure, and information) reliable, accessible, and inclusive for all users. - 1.1 Bus services are the backbone of public transport networks in Large Conurbations, and franchising powers given to Combined Authorities offer the opportunity to provide affordable city-wide services and connectivity to other transport provision.
+- 1. Public transport must be integrated (ticketing, operations, infrastructure, and information) reliable, accessible, and inclusive for all users. - 1.1 Bus services are the backbone of public transport networks in Large Conurbations, and franchising powers given to Combined Authorities offer the opportunity to provide affordable citywide services and connectivity to other transport provision.
 For other authorities, enhanced partnerships also create the potential for a more strategic approach to managing bus networks.
 Large Conurbations should focus on diversifying or enhancing their bus services, particularly in orbital journeys that connect nearby towns without travelling through the urban core and direct journeys in currently urban transport deprived areas.
-Bus infrastructure and services must enable easy access and swift transfers to rail and mass transit provision, through inclusive design. - 1.2 Rapid transit should be an important part of the core transport network.
+Bus infrastructure and services must enable easy access and swift transfers to rail and mass transit provision, through inclusive design.

+- 1.2 Rapid transit should be an important part of the core transport network.
 Bus Rapid Transit (BRT), trams and other light rail-based modes provide additional capacity and connectivity and help to relieve congested road networks.
-Bus services should complement rapid transit services. - 1.3 Introducing delay-repay assurances for different modes will further encourage people to shift to public transport.
-Capped fares will help achieve affordability and reduce the risk of transport related social exclusion. - 1.4 Large Conurbations are perfectly located to maximise the benefits of multi-modal enhanced journey planning, to enable the services to function as a single, cohesive network.
-Integrated digital management systems can feed into journey planning tools should be implemented for providing a more reliable information base for users to make their travel choices. - 1.5 Large Conurbations play a key role as a transport hub for wider connectivity on local and national networks.
+Bus services should complement rapid transit services where there is appropriate demand. - 1.3 Introducing delay-repay assurances for different modes will further encourage people to shift to public transport.
+Capped fares will help achieve affordability and reduce the risk of transport related social exclusion.
+Focus on providing reliable and affordable public transport networks to challenge behaviour change and support access for all, from children to the elderly. - 1.4 Large Conurbations are perfectly located to maximise the benefits of multi-modal enhanced journey planning, to enable the services to function as a single, cohesive network.
+Integrated digital management systems can feed into journey planning tools should be implemented for providing a more reliable information base for users to make their travel choices, whilst ensuring face to face communication remains a key element of the transport network for those where digital is not their preference. - 1.5 Large Conurbations play a key role as a transport hub for wider connectivity on local and national networks.
 National and local strategic plans should be aligned to prioritise sustainable travel.
-Full integration of stations and their services with the local transport network needs to cater for passing travellers for maximisation of the role of transport hubs. - 2.
-Spatial and transport planning must work symbiotically for sustainable, inclusive growth.
+Full integration of stations and their services with the local transport network needs to cater for passing travellers for maximisation of the role of transport hubs.

+2. Spatial and transport planning must work symbiotically for sustainable, inclusive growth.